Wijnandvdm/crisp-vms/README.md

 # for requesting the config that Vagrant creates, use:
 vagrant ssh-config

+# overwriting your own ssh config with vagrant ssh-config, use:
+vagrant ssh-config > ~/.ssh/config

 # to check network adapters on windows, in powershell as admin:
 Get-NetAdapter